digipolisantwerp/auth_aspnetcore_deprecated/README.md

 Option              | Description                                                | Default
 ------------------ | ----------------------------------------------------------- | --------------------------------------
-EnableJwtHeaderAuth              | Set to true to enable Jwt in header authentication handling.
-(Backend authentication)| True
+EnableJwtHeaderAuth              | Set to true to enable the JwtHeaderAuth scheme.
+(Web Api)| True

 Options used for CookieAuth

 Option              | Description                                                | Default
 ------------------ | ----------------------------------------------------------- | --------------------------------------
-EnableCookieAuth              | Set to true to enable cookie authentication handling.
-(Frontend authentication)| False ApiAuthUrl | The url for the Api Engine authentication endpoint.| ApiAuthIdpUrl | The url of the Idp the Api Engine will redirect the saml request to.|
+EnableCookieAuth              | Set to true to enable the CookieAuth scheme.
+(Web MVC)| False ApiAuthUrl | The url of the Api Engine authentication endpoint.| ApiAuthIdpUrl | The url of the Idp the Api Engine will redirect the saml request to.|
 ApiAuthSpName | The service provider name of the Api Engine.|
 ApiAuthSpUrl | The Api Engine callback url where the idp must redirect to.|

 ### Aditional claims